Trojahn/VKFrameS/README.md

 VKFrameS (**V**ideo **K**ey**frames** **S**elector) is a video shot keyframes selector which aims to provide a set of unique keyframes for a given shot-segmented video.

 # Requirements
-*   A C++ compiler, like g++
+*   A C++11 compiler, like g++
 *   A functional OpenCV installation (version 2.4.x and above)
 *   An appropriate set of CODECs

-# Parameters
+# Arguments
 1. The video which keyframes will be selected.
+2. The desired number of keyframes for each video shot/segment.
+0 for *auto*.
-2. A file path to the CSV output which describe the selected keyframes.
+3. The CSV file ouput path which describe the selected keyframes.
-3. (Optional) A CSV file with video shot segmentation.
+4. (Optional) A CSV file with video shot segmentation.

 # Output
-VKFrameS will save it's output into a CSV file (the second provided parameter).
-In this file, each line corresponds to a selected keyframe.
+VKFrameS will save its output into a CSV file (the third provided argument).
+In that file, each line corresponds to a selected keyframe.
 The first value (before the comma) is the corresponding shot number.
 The second value (after the comma) is the global frame number of the keyframe.
-The first frame and the first shot are represented as '1'.
+Both the first frame and shot are represented as '1'.

 VKFrameS can select multiple keyframes for each shot.
-In this case, the printing order reflects the "*quality*" of each keyframe: the first shot' keyframe is "*better*" than the second keyfame, and so on.
+In this case, the printing order reflects the "*quality*" of each keyframe: the first shot keyframe is "*better*" than the second keyfame, and so on.
 VKFrames will always select at least one keyframe for each non-empty shot.

+If it is specified a particular number of keyframes (the second argument), the VKFrameS will do its best to return the specified number of keyframes for each shot/segment.
+Please do note that if the number of desired keyframes is larger than the shot/segmente length, the algorithm will fallback to the *auto* behaviour (variable keyframe number, at least one for each shot/segment) for THAT particular shot/segment (a warning will alert yout of this).

-If there is not a shot segmentation (the third parameter), all detected keyframes will be presented as **1,N**, where **N** is the frame number.
+Has it is not provided a shot segmentation (the last optional parameter), all detected keyframes will be presented as **1,N**, where **N** is the frame number.

 # Examples
-#### Using a shot.csv file with the 'video.avi' shot' segmentation.
+#### Using a shot.csv file with the 'video.avi' shot segmentation.
-		$ ./VKFrameS video.avi output.csv shots.csv
+		$ ./VKFrameS video.avi 0 output.csv shots.csv
 		$ cat shots.csv
 			1,240
 			241,260